PAOK FC: Colours

 The club's colours have always been black and white, black for the sorrow related to countless thousands of Greek refugees who were forced to leave the land their ancestors had been living in for centuries (Asia Minor, Eastern Thrace, Pontus, Caucasus) and white for the hope of a new beginning that came with settling in a new home.
 PAOK's traditional kit features a black and white vertical striped shirt, combined with black or white shorts and socks.
 Various types of shirts were used throughout the club's history and the most common alternatives were those with thinner or wider stripes, the all-black one and the all-white one.
 Over the years, several other colours were used on the 3rd kit, such as grey, silver, blue, purple, orange and red.

 Kit suppliers and shirt sponsors

 The current kit manufacturer is Macron, a collaboration that started in July 2015 and was renewed twice until 2027.
-Stoiximan, a Greek online gambling company, is the shirt sponsor since June 2017, with the sponsorship deal extended twice and set to last until 2025.
+Superbet, a Romanian online gambling company, is the shirt sponsor and the sponsorship deal is set to last until 2028.